 Claude Code, Claude Cowork, or Just Claude?
 Here's Which One You Actually Need

 Anthropic now has three products that all share the same brain.
 Same model, same reasoning, same underlying intelligence.
 But they work completely differently.
-And if you pick the wrong one, you're either paying for features you'll never touch or stuck with a tool that can't do what you actually need.
+And if you pick the wrong one for a task, you are either paying for features you will never touch or stuck with a tool that cannot do what you actually need.

-I've been using all three since Cowork launched.
-Claude Code runs our entire development workflow at RSL/A. Cowork handles research and document-heavy projects.
-Regular Claude is still my go-to for quick questions and brainstorming.
+I have been using all three since Cowork launched.
+Claude Code runs our entire development workflow at RSL/A. Cowork handles research and document heavy projects.
+Regular Claude is still my go to for quick questions and brainstorming.
 So I have real opinions on when each one makes sense.

 What each product actually does

 Claude is the chat app.
 You go to claude.ai, type a message, get a response.
-It's what most people think of when they hear "Claude."
-You can upload files, have conversations, get writing help, analyze data.
-It's like ChatGPT or Gemini.
-Good for quick tasks, brainstorming, and anything where a conversation is the right format.
+It is what most people think of when they hear "Claude."
+Upload files, have conversations, get writing help, analyze data.
+If you have used ChatGPT or Gemini, you know what this is.

-Claude Code is a terminal-based AI agent.
-It doesn't live in a browser.
+Claude Code is a terminal based AI agent.
+It does not live in a browser.
 You install it on your machine, point it at a project, and it reads your entire codebase.
 Then it writes code, runs tests, fixes errors, deploys changes.
-It's autonomous.
-You describe what you want, and it does the work.
-This is the tool we use to build client websites, generate blog posts, and manage our entire tech stack.
+You describe what you want and it does the work.
+This is the tool we use to build client websites, generate blog posts, and manage our entire tech stack at RSL/A.

-Claude Cowork is a desktop application that gives non-developers Claude Code level capabilities.
-Anthropic introduced it as a research preview alongside their existing tools.
+Claude Cowork is a desktop application that gives non developers Claude Code level capabilities.
 Instead of a terminal, you get a visual interface.
-It can read your local files, work with documents, run research tasks, and handle complex multi-step projects.
-Think of it as Claude Code's capabilities without the command line.
+It can read your local files, work with documents, run research tasks, and handle complex multi step projects.
+Think of it as Claude Code's power without the command line.

 All three use the same Claude model underneath.
 The difference is the interface and what each one can access on your machine.